hapax/hapax.github.io/assets/spotit.md

 #### Combinatorial designs

-It turns out that, for any projective plane, $n = q^2 + q + 1$ for
+It turns out (as we will show below) that, for any projective plane, we must have $n = q^2 + q + 1$ for some number $q$.
-some number $q$, and it is conjectured (but not known) that $q$ must be a prime power.
+It is conjectured that $q$ must be a prime power, which completely solves one possible generalisation of *Spot It!*".
-This conjecturally generalises the *Spot It!*" problem.
-But our projective construction was constrained in some ways, and unconstrained in others, that strike me as unnatural.
+But our projective construction generalises certain features that strike me as unnatural to the game.
 First, we added the constraint that any pair of symbols appears on precisely one card.
 Why not two, or three, or no constraint at all?